se-sic/VaRA-Tool-Suite/docs/source/tutorials/visualizing_data.rst

 The command line interface for these tools consists of four parts:

 1. *Common options:* handle functionality common to all plots or tables, like file format
-2. *Configuration options:* for tuning visual appearance; specific plots/tables may or may not respect them
+2. *Plot or table config:* for tuning visual appearance; specific plots/tables may or may not respect them
 3. *Plot or table name:* name of the concrete plot or table
 4. *Plot- or table-specific options*: options specific to a certain plot or table